-45. Please list all the animals (include all pets, even non-cats) in the household.
-Order Sex Name Breed Age Age Now Any Any Obtained Obtained (Months) Physical Behavioural Illness?
-Illness?
-(Months) (Y/N) (Y/N) Male = male intact/entire, F = female intact/entire, MC = male castrated/neutered, FS = female spayed/neutered 46.
-If anyone, above, has been identified as having a medical problem (Y), what is the problem?
-47. If anyone, above, has been identified as having a behavioural problem (Y), what is the problem?
-48. Please describe, in detail, how you prepare to leave the house when the cat will be left alone.
+44. Please list all the animals (include all pets, even non-cats) in the household.

+Name Order Obtained Breed Sex Age Obtained (Months) Age Now (Months) Any Physical Illness?
+(Y/N) Any Behavioural Illness?
+(Y/N)

+^{} Male = male intact/entire, F = female intact/entire, MC = male castrated/neutered, FS = female spayed/neutered

+45. If anyone, above, has been identified as having a medical problem (Y), what is the problem?
+46. If anyone, above, has been identified as having a behavioural problem (Y), what is the problem?
+47. Please describe, in detail, how you prepare to leave the house when the cat will be left alone.
 Do you ignore the cat, do you seek him or her and say goodbye, do you make a fuss, etc.?
-49. What does your cat do as you prepare to leave?
-50. Please list your cat's behavioural concerns and let us know how much of a problem you consider the behaviour.
+48. What does your cat do as you prepare to leave?

+49. Please list your cat's behavioural concerns and le et us know how much of a problem you consider the he behaviour.
 Please tick relevant degree of concern.

 Complaint Number Specific Compliant/Problem Very Serious?
 Serious?
 Not Serious?

+1.

-1. 2.
+2.

 3.

+4.

+5.